-Hutchinson Police make prostitution arrest at massage spa
+Hutchinson police make prostitution arrest at massage spa

 During a search of building, police say they located numerous items consistent with prostitution.

-Bond for Fang is set at $3000.
-The investigation is ongoing while police look into Fang’s possible involvement within a larger organization.
+Bond for Fang is set at $3,000.
+The investigation is ongoing while police look into Fang’s possible alleged involvement within a larger organization.